forcedotcom/SFDX-Data-Move-Utility/.github/ISSUE_TEMPLATE/bug-in-the-plugin-only.md

 ---
-name: BUG REPORT in the Sfdmu Plugin
+name: Bug in the Plugin ONLY
-about: Report a bug in the Sfdmu Plugin
+about: Report a bug in the SFDMU Plugin (NOT for GUI bugs!)
 title: "[BUG]-The bug title"
 labels: bug
 assignees: hknokh